DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation: Benchmark

 \subsection{Dataset Construction}

-To select dialect features for our benchmark dataset, we first gather dialect lexemes along with their dictionary definitions and example usages from publicly available regional English dictionaries including The Oxford Regional English Dictionary~\citep{OED2023Dialect}, Dictionary of American regional english~\citep{cassidy1985dictionary}, A dictionary of Singlish and Singapore English~\citep{lee2004dictionary}, Dictionary of Indian English~\citep{subhash2020dictionary}, and The Oxford Dictionary of African American English~\citep{heinmiller2023compiling}.
+To select dialect features for our dataset, we first gather dialect lexemes along with their dictionary definitions and example usages from publicly available dictionaries including The Oxford English Dictionary Regional English Database\footnote{\url{https://www.oed.com/search/advanced/Entries?regional}}, Dictionary of American Regional English~\citep{cassidy1985dictionary}, A Dictionary of Singlish and Singapore English~\citep{lee2004dictionary}, Dictionary of Indian English~\citep{subhash2020dictionary}, and The Oxford Dictionary of African American English~\citep{heinmiller2023compiling}.
 We collect a total of 1126 dialect lexemes for initial processing.

 Based on the dictionary definitions of the selected lexemes, we manually filter out: (1) potentially derogatory lexemes; (2) culture-unique lexemes without Standard American English (SAE) equivalents.
 We then carefully read the dictionary definitions of each remaining dialect lexeme and assign it a SAE equivalent lexeme with the same meaning, creating a list of pair-wise corresponding lexical features for each dialect.
 Examples of selected pairs can be seen in~\Cref{tab:dataset} and~\Cref{fig:teaser}.